 Migration is a special case of export that synchronizes export with the deletion of data in database tables.
+You can migrate data from either regular database tables or stream views.
+And you can migrate the data to either an export target or to a topic.

 When you migrate a record, VoltDB ensures the data is successfully transmitted to (and acknowledged by) the target before the data is deleted from the database.
-This way you can ensure the data is always available from one of the two systems - it cannot temporarily "disappear" during the move.
+In the case of export to a target, VoltDB waits until it receives acknowledgement that the data has reached the external system before deleting it.
+For export to a topic, the data is deleted as soon as it is available to topic consumers.
+Either way, migration ensures that the data is always available from one of the two systems - it cannot temporarily "disappear" during the move.

-You define a VoltDB table as a source of migration using the MIGRATE TO TARGET clause, the same way you define an export source with the EXPORT TO TARGET clause.
-For example, the following CREATE TABLE statement defines the orders table as a source for migration to the oldorders target:
+You define a VoltDB table as a source of migration using the MIGRATE TO... clause, the same way you define an export source with the EXPORT TO... clause.
+For example, the following CREATE TABLE statement defines the orders table as a source for migration to the oldorders target connector:

-'''

-CREATE TABLE orders
+''' CREATE TABLE orders

 MIGRATE TO TARGET oldorders

-( {column-definition} [,...] );
+( {column-definition} [,...] ); '''

-'''